Multipass Tutorial - macOS

 Codename: kinetic

-Perhaps after using this instance for a while, we decide what we really need is the latest LTS version of Ubuntu, with a more informative name and a little more memory and disk.
-We can delete the breezy-liger instance by running
+Perhaps after using this instance for a while, you decide that what you really need is the latest LTS version of Ubuntu, with a more informative name and a little more memory and disk.
+You can delete the “breezy-liger” instance by running the following command:

 multipass delete breezy-liger

-Let’s now launch the type of instance we’re looking for by running this:
+You can now launch the type of instance you need by running this command:

 multipass launch lts --name ltsInstance --memory 2G --disk 10G --cpus 2